cml815/do/public/blog/simple-sbir-guide.md

 Read the opportunity and pass it along to your team, especially to your Chief Scientific Officer.
 Generate a list of questions and email the relevant contact.
 Every opportunity has a contact person or a Program Officer.
 Developing a rapport with a Program Officer is valuable because they help you over time.

-If you have more questions, feel free to [contact us](https://fuelcopy.com/contact).
+If you have more questions, feel free to <a class="blog-link" href="https://fuelcopy.com/contact">contact us.</a>

 ## Which agencies give awards?